Spatial discretization

 Generating signed distance function from polygon tesselations is quite involved as it requires computing the signed distance to the closest feature, which can be a planar polygon (e.g., a triangle), edge, or a vertex.

-supports such functions through the EBGeometry package.
+chombo-discharge supports such functions through the EBGeometry package.

 Warning

-The signed distance function for a polygon surface is only well-defined if it is manifold-2, i.e. it is watertight and does not self-intersect.
+The signed distance function for a polygon surface is only well-defined if it is manifold-2, i.e., it is watertight and does not self-intersect.

-Searching through all features (faces, edge, vertices) is unacceptably slow, and EBGeometry
+Searching through all features (faces, edge, vertices) is unacceptably slow, and EBGeometry therefore uses a bounding volume hierarchy for accelerating these searches.

 The bounding volume hierarchy is top-down constructed, using a root bounding volume (typically a cube) that encloses all triangles.